Human rights in Israel: Freedom of speech and the media

 Reporters Without Borders publishes an annual report on worldwide press freedom, called the Press Freedom Index.
 The first such publication began in 2002.
 The results for Israel and the Palestinian Authority from 2002 to the present are shown below, with lower numbers indicating better treatment of reporters:

-Welfare

-Obesity rates in Israel are below the average for Organization for Economic Cooperation and Development (OECD) nations, with an obesity rate of 14% for adults in 2009.

-In 2007, the obesity rate among Palestinians in the West Bank and Gaza was the third highest (42%) in the world for women and eighth highest (23%) for men.
-For 2014, the obesity rate in Gaza stands on 60%.

 Right to privacy

 According to a 2005 US Department of State report on Israel, "[l]aws and regulations provide for protection of privacy of the individual and the home.
 In criminal cases the law permits wiretapping under court order; in security cases the defense ministry must issue the order."

 Women's rights

+Marriage and divorce are under the jurisdiction of religious courts, which has in practice lead to systematic discrimination against women in these legal domains.

+Israel has passed legislation legally protecting women from domestic violence.
+In 2022, 24 women were killed by their partners or other relatives according to the Israeli police, with 69 women total reported killed in Israel between 2020 and August 2022.
+40 of these women were Palestinian, more than half of these cases have not been resolved by the police.
+In contrast, the cases of each of the 29 murders of Jewish-Israeli women have been resolved.

-Israel is committed to the Convention on the Elimination of All Forms of Discrimination against Women international treaty in regard to women's rights.
+Israel has ratified the Convention on the Elimination of All Forms of Discrimination against Women.